Karkaraly National Park: Shaktior

 Shaktior is a complex of guest houses and hotels located on the shore of the Lake Pashanoye in the Karkaraly Mountains.
 It is located 7 km from Karkaraly and 224 km from the city of Karaganda.
 The picturesque scenery, combined with the pure forest air attracts many tourists to this holiday area.
 One of the hotels in Shaktior is a ski resort.
 Shaktior is owned by the Mittal Steel Company and historically has been a spot where miners in Karaganda could come for vacation.
 The national park eventually formed around Shaktior.
-It is a popular area for recreation.

 Zhirensakal Peak

 Zhirensakal Peak (also known as Komsomol Peak) is the highest point within the Karkaraly National Park.
 Its height is 1403m above sea level.
 The summit of Zhirensakal is crowned with three huge stone "towers".
 During the time when Cossacks lived in this area, this rocky massif was called "Shish Kabani, which means “the habitat of wild boars.”
 In 1936, 100 boys and girls climbed the summit and named it Komsomol Peak.
 After the Soviet Union fell, the name was returned to Zhirensakal Peak though Komsomol is still used.
 There are two local legends about Zhirensakal Peak: